 To make sure the policy is not exploited by startups, Government can add few clauses.

 For ex, you have to move out after 2 years of operations.
-This will ensure the new startups do not have to stand in a queue unnecessarily.
+This will make sure the new startups do not have to stand in a queue unnecessarily.

-I know the campaign is a baby step to helping the startups of this country.
-I find solace in the fact, at least startups are finally on our government’s radar.
+I know the campaign was a baby step to helping the startups of this country.
+Alas! two years after the launch, the scheme has not moved beyond baby steps.